Managing Partner

 Fax: (856) 234-4848

 Mr. Frankel speaks and writes about disability benefits issues to various groups and other attorneys nationwide.
 Some recent events have included: SSDI Appeals: Top Arguments and Defenses in Federal Court: A National teleconference for attorneys on effective handling of federal Social Security Appeals and Handling a Social Security Case: A full Day “boot camp” to help new practitioners learn the nuts and bolts of representing Social Security claimants from application to appeal.
+He is the author and maintainer of The Social Security Disability Claims Handbook, a 1000+ page volume providing guidance to other attorneys and practitioners in all aspects of Social Security claims practice.

 Mr. Frankel graduated with honors from the University of the Arts and is a 2005 graduate of the Temple University Beasley School of Law.
 Mr. Frankel participated in the Beasley School’s nationally acclaimed “Integrated Trial Advocacy Program” and was the founding president of the law school’s chapter of the American Constitution Society.
 Mr. Frankel was also a Certified Legal Intern at the Temple Legal Aid Office, where he successfully represented clients in Social Security/SSI cases.